Illegal Aliens (novel): Part Two

 The human race, through Trell's assistance, has duplicated many of the Mikon #4's technologies, including molecular softening beams, advanced camouflage, horizontal/vertical elevators, and hyperdrive, with the intent to break the Gees' quarantine.
 They have also learned that the Gees are not the bosses of the galactic federation, merely a police force whose presence is resented by many planets, including some that have been quarantined specifically to prevent their entry into the federation.

 Now loose in space, the illegal (human) alien crew of the Earth ship struggles to reach the Galactic League and argue a case for admittance - without getting blown out of existence by the Great Golden Ones (Galactic Police).

 Publication history

 Illegal Aliens was first published in 1989 by TSR.
 It was Pollotta's first published work.
 It was reprinted twice, in 2002 and 2008, and has also been released in ebook form.

-The first edition contained chapter-heading illustrations by Phil Foglio, but those are missing from all other editions except the 2008 Scrybe Press edition.

-The book was illegally translated into Russian in 1993 and released by the Soviet Union; the authors were never paid.
-An official Russian translation followed in 2007, released by AST Press of Moscow.

 Pollotta and Foglio later wrote another novel together, publishing That Darn Squid God in 2004, though Foglio used the pseudonym "James Clay".